lastralab/tanismo-helcim-plugin/README.md

 ## License

-Creative Commons Zero v1.0 Universal
+Creative Commons - CC BY 4.0